libreswitch/ops/docs/charter.md

 	- one appointed voting representative from each Premier Member;
 	- one non-voting representative appointed by members from other classes of membership; and
-	- a non-voting Maintainer appointed by the TSC, if the TSC chooses to appoint a representative. b - Responsibilities: The Marketing Committee shall be responsible for designing, developing and executing marketing efforts on behalf of the Governing Board.
+	- a non-voting Maintainer appointed by the TSC, if the TSC chooses to appoint a representative.
+- b.
+Responsibilities: The Marketing Committee shall be responsible for designing, developing and executing marketing efforts on behalf of the Governing Board.
 The Marketing Committee is expected to coordinate closely with the Governing Board and with other communities to maximize the outreach and visibility of OSP throughout the industry.

+### **6. Voting.**
-### **6. Voting.  ** It is the goal of OSP to operate as a consensus based community **.**
+It is the goal of OSP to operate as a consensus based community
 - a.
 Election to the positions to the TSC Chair, and to membership on the TSC, and for any decision that the TSC decides is to be decided by a vote, shall be the Condorcet/Schulze method.
 - b.
 If any other decision requires a vote to move forward, the representatives of the Governing Board or Marketing Committee, as applicable, shall vote on a one vote per voting representative basis.
 - c.
 Quorum for Governing Board, Technical Steering Committee, and Marketing Committee meetings shall require two-thirds of the voting representatives.
 The Governing Board, Technical Steering Committee, or Marketing Committee may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.